 Regulations to Verify Federal Tax Return Information

 If families used “estimated income” on the initial FAFSA filing they will be able to use the IRS Data Retrieval process when tax returns are completed.
-Starting in April the Federal Student Aid processor will remind applicants to make corrections to the FAFSA and use the Retrieval process at that time.
+Starting in April, the Federal Student Aid processor will remind applicants to make corrections to the FAFSA and use the retrieval process.

 If you encounter problems and need assistance with the IRS Data Retrieval process you can call the federal processor at 1-800-433-3243 or the IRS at 1-800-908-9946.
-These are issues that JSC will not be able to assist with.
+JSC is not be able to assist with these issues.

 If selected for verification and any of the following situations apply, an IRS Transcript will be required: a paper FAFSA is used; parents of a dependent student file separate returns, parents who had a change in marital status after the end of the tax year and situations requiring an amended tax return be filed.

-If a student is dependent for financial aid purposes and both you and parents filed tax returns a transcript will be required from both of you to meet the verification requirements.
+If a student is dependent for financial aid purposes and both the student and parents filed tax returns, a transcript will be required from both the student and parents to meet the verification requirements.

-PLEASE NOTE: Copies of tax returns can no longer be accepted to verify federal tax data; this is a federal law all colleges must follow; not a JSC policy.
-If tax returns are submitted they will be shredded and you will continue to receive notification that an IRS Transcript is required.
+PLEASE NOTE: Copies of tax returns can no longer be accepted to verify federal tax data due to a change in federal law.
+If tax returns are submitted, they will be shredded and you will continue to receive notification that an IRS Transcript is required.

-To assist you in making a request for an IRS Tax Transcript, please refer to this page.
+To obtain assistance in making a request for an IRS Tax Transcript, please refer to this page.